dtseto/ExhaleGUIApp/README.md

 Overview
 ExhaleGUI simplifies the process of converting audio files to high-quality AAC format using the Exhale encoder.
 With support for batch processing, parallel conversions, and multiple input formats, it's designed to make professional audio encoding accessible through a clean, native macOS interface.

+Bugs
+Note it creates m4a by default so rename your m4as into mp4s before converting.
+Also try to use downloads folder and subfolders to run app and exhale from due to mac permissions.
+Note setting 0 only works with <32khz this is from exhale.
+To build you need to download ffmpeg first and add into your buildfolder.

 Features
 🎵 Multi-Format Support
 Input formats: WAV, MP3, FLAC, M4A, AAC
 Output format: M4A (AAC) using Exhale encoder
 Smart conversion: Automatically handles format conversion via bundled FFmpeg

 ⚡ Batch Processing
 Drag-and-drop multiple files at once
 Parallel conversion (1-8 concurrent processes) Real-time progress tracking for each file
 Queue management with add/remove capabilities

 🎛️ Quality Presets
 Choose from Exhale's comprehensive quality options:
 Standard HE-AAC (0-9): 48 kbps to 192+ kbps
-eSBR Low-Bitrate (a-g): 36-108 kbps for efficient encoding Preset 5 (128 kbps) set as default for optimal quality/size balance
+eSBR Low-Bitrate (a-g): 36-108 kbps for efficient encoding (these are recommended) Preset 5 (128 kbps) set as default for optimal quality/size balance

 🔧 Advanced Options
 Metadata preservation: Maintain ID tags from source files (note most players do not support tags for xe aac) Source file management: Optional deletion after successful conversion Custom temp directories: Configure temporary file locations Exhale binary configuration: Point to your Exhale installation (suggest using exhale and gui in downloads folder)

 💻 Native macOS Experience
 Clean, modern SwiftUI interface
 Drag-and-drop file handling
 Settings tabs for easy configuration
 Real-time conversion status updates

 Requirements
 macOS 11.0+ (Big Sur or later)
 Exhale encoder binary - Download from GitLab
 Intel or Apple Silicon Mac (Universal support)